swaptacular/swpt-k8s-config/README.md

 -----END PGP PRIVATE KEY BLOCK-----
 ```

-If you do not plan to use SOPS **to decrypt secrets** on this machine,
+If you do not plan to use SOPS to decrypt secrets on this machine,
-consider deleting the PGP private key from this machine:
+consider deleting the PGP private key from the machine.
+You can always
+import the secret decryption key from your backup copy:

 ``` console
 $ gpg --delete-secret-keys "${KEY_FP}"